Who to contact

 You don’t need to register a boat for use between West Hythe Dam in Shorncliffe, Kent and Iden Lock in Cliffe End, East Sussex.

 Contact Shepway District Council to register a boat for use between West Hythe Dam and Seabrook.

 Scotland and Northern Ireland

-Contact the Association of Inland Navigation Authorities to find the navigation authority for other areas.
+Check with the Inland Waterways Association to find the navigation authority for other areas.

 Using more than one waterway

 Canoe or rowing boat exemptions

 You may not need to register a canoe with the navigation authority if you’re a member of the British Canoe Union.

 Rowing clubs or associations can register a rowing boat for use on some waterways through British Rowing.